peterdri/ece-communications-labs/_ece450/index.md

 next: /ece450/lab1
 ---

 This lab is meant to be a supplement to your ECE450 class.
 It will provide you with a way to explore the concepts and techniques discussed in class in a more hands on way.
-The course requires an SDR (software defined radio) as well as access to GNU Radio, Matlab and Simulink.
+The course requires access to GNU Radio ([free and open-sourced](https://www.gnuradio.org/)), and either Python ([free and open-sourced](https://www.python.org/)) or Matlab ([available for free to UVic students](https://www.matlab.uvic.ca)).

 If you are unfamiliar with GNU Radio, it is strongly recommended that you complete the [introductory GRC tutorials]({{site.baseurl}}{% link _GRC-tutorials/introduction.md%}) hosted on this site before trying these labs.